kgrewee/roobie/docs/components/accordion.md

 Panels of expandable content.
 Requires JS.

 ## TypeScript
-To use the Accordion class in TypeScript you must first declare it.
+To use the Accordion class in TypeScript you must declare it.
 ```ts
 declare var Accordion;
 ```